rtybanana/linux-file-archiver/readme.md

+# Linux File Archiver
-# File Archiver Tool written in C for a Raspberry Pi with a command line interface
+File archiver tool written in C with a command line interface for a 2nd year university coursework.
 This repo contains three seperate files which are different C programs for the sections of the coursework I made them for.

 **listfiles.c **